greymatter-io/gitops-examples/README.md

 * `cue.mod/module.cue`: contains our module name: "produce.local".
 CUE modules are logical groupings of packages and enable certain features like imports.
 * `cue.mod/pkg`: a package that holds all the Grey Matter and Envoy config schemas in CUE.
-* `services/inputs.cue`: a cue file in `package services` that contains defaults, overrides, and user inputted values.
+* `services/inputs.cue`: a cue file in `package grocerylist` that contains defaults, overrides, and user inputted values.
 * `services/fruits`: an example application deployment
 * `services/vegetables`: another example application deployment
 * `services`:a directory of example service configs, and our concrete values.
 These